RuihongQiu/RuihongQiu/README.md

 NEW:

+- 📢 09/2020 New [📙](https://ruihongqiu.github.io/posts/2020/09/club/) about Contrastive Log-ratio Upper Bound of mutual information.
 - 📢 09/2020 New [📙](https://ruihongqiu.github.io/posts/2020/09/vbmi/) about Variational Bounds of Mutual Information.
 - 📢 08/2020 New [📙](https://ruihongqiu.github.io/posts/2020/08/infonce/) about Contrastive Predictive Coding and InfoNCE.
 - 📢 07/2020 New [📙](https://ruihongqiu.github.io/posts/2020/07/mine/) about Mutual Information Neural Estimation.